Fact Verification AI

 Fact verification AI is an automated system that evaluates factual claims by cross-referencing them against verified data sources, returning accuracy scores and supporting evidence citations.
 As an AI evaluator, you assess whether these systems correctly identify claims, retrieve relevant evidence, retrieve accurate sources, and assign appropriate confidence scores to factual assertions.

 The rise of AI-generated misinformation has accelerated fact verification AI adoption.
-According to the Reuters Institute for the Study of Journalism, 16% of claims fact-checked in 2025 involved AI-generated content, compared with 7% in 2024 (Source: Reuters Institute, 2025).
+A growing share of claims fact-checked in 2025 involved AI-generated content, up from the prior year.
 This doubling of AI-generated false claims within a single year has made automated verification systems critical infrastructure for platforms operating at internet scale.

 What does fact verification AI mean?